openpodcast/spotify-connector/README.md

 # Get podcast metadata
 connector.metadata()

+# Get the list of listeners of a podcast
+listeners = connector.listeners()

+# Get the list of followers
+followers = connector.aggregate()

 # Iterate over all episodes (supports pagination)
 for episode in connector.episodes():
     # Do something with episode
     pass

-# Get the list of listeners
-listeners = connector.listeners()

-# Get the list of followers
-followers = connector.aggregate()

 # Get the performance of an episode
 performance = connector.performance("episode_id")